2019 Hong Kong local elections

 The 2019 Hong Kong District Council elections were held on 24 November 2019 for all 18 District Councils of Hong Kong.
 452 seats from all directly elected constituencies, out of the 479 seats in total, were contested.
 Nearly three million people voted, equivalent to 71 per cent of registered voters, an unprecedented turnout in the electoral history of Hong Kong.
 The election was widely viewed as a de facto referendum on the concurrent anti-extradition protests.

 All pro-Beijing parties suffered major setbacks and losses, including the flagship pro-Beijing party Democratic Alliance for the Betterment and Progress of Hong Kong (DAB), which received its largest defeat in history, losing 96 seats.
 Executive Councillor Regina Ip's New People's Party failed to obtain a single seat, and was ousted from all District Councils as a result.
 Dozens of prominent pro-Beijing heavyweights lost their campaigns for re-election, including Junius Ho, a controversial anti-protest figure who had expressed support for the triads behind the mob attack in Yuen Long on 21 July.

-In contrast, the pro-democracy camp in conjunction with the localist groups achieved its biggest landslide victory in the history of Hong Kong, gaining absolute majority in votes and electoral seats in all of the 18 District Councils and tripling their seats from around 124 to about 388.
-The pro-Beijing parties can only retain their control in a single one District Council due to their advantage in ex officio seats in Islands district council.
+In contrast, the pro-democracy camp in conjunction with the localist camp achieved its biggest landslide victory in the history of Hong Kong, gaining absolute majority in votes and electoral seats in all of the 18 District Councils and tripling their seats from around 124 to about 388.
+The pro-Beijing parties could retain their control in only one District Council, due to their advantage in ex officio seats in the Islands District Council.
 Many pro-democracy candidates who actively participated in the protests were elected, including convenor of the Civil Human Rights Front (CHRF) Jimmy Sham.

-This election is described by some as potentially the last free election in Hong Kong, as the national security law and election overhaul imposed by Beijing vetted democrats before election.
+This election is described by some as potentially the last free election in Hong Kong, as the national security law and election overhaul imposed by Beijing would vet democrats for the next election.
 More than 70 per cent of elected District Councillors resigned or were disqualified over the following two years due to various reasons.